 How much California’s FAIR Plan costs

-California FAIR Plan premium varies based on a number of rating factors, according to the Insurance Information Institute (Triple-I).
+California FAIR Plan premium varies based on a number of rating factors.
 This includes the location, age and condition of the home, proximity to a fire station, the homeowner’s claims history, the types and amount of coverage and the deductibles chosen.

 However, FAIR Plans are typically more expensive than standard home insurance policies.
-In California, the average homeowner pays $1,166 per year for property insurance.
-With a FAIR Plan, homeowners should conservatively expect their rate to be higher than the statewide average.
+In California, the average homeowner pays $1,084 per year for $250,000 in dwelling coverage.
+With a FAIR Plan, homeowners should conservatively expect their homeowners insurance rate to be higher than the statewide average.
+The cost to insure a home can be even more expensive if purchasing policies to complement the FAIR plan, such as a difference in conditions, flood or earthquake policy.

 How to get California’s FAIR Plan

-California FAIR Plan insurance can be purchased directly through the FAIR Plan’s website or through a licensed insurance agent in the state.
-Homeowners can use the online broker search tool to find local agents in or near their ZIP code.
+- Find a provider: California FAIR Plan insurance can be purchased directly through the FAIR Plan’s website or through a licensed insurance broker in the state.
+Homeowners can use the online broker search tool to find local agents within or near their ZIP code.
 Brokers do not collect a fee when selling FAIR Plan insurance policies like they do with standard home policies.